 At the end of the evening we send home age-appropriate formation info and activities, keyed to one of the marks of Episcopal/Anglican identity, and/or some of the month's Sunday Scripture readings, and/or something from the month's calendar of the church year—because formation happens 24/7.

 This just in! "...we now have a large body of longitudinal research that makes it very clear how faith is transmitted across generations.
 Parents and clergy alike may be surprised to learn that parents are the most significant influence on whether and how their kids grow into a life of faith.
 Home is where the transmittal of faith happens, and it happens through ordinary life practices, not through preaching, rites of passage, or programs.
 I hope that the church begins to use this knowledge to strengthen and equip parents.
 I hope we take advantage of the fact that church is still one of the few places where we intentionally bring people of all ages together, and rejoice in knowing that aside from parental influence, the other two most significant factors that contribute to kids growing into an adult faith are participation in worship and connection to other adults in the faith community," from Wendy Claire Barrie, author of new book Faith at Home: A Handbook for Cautiously Christian Parents.
-You can read more about the book here (and score a chance to win a copy from the folks at "Grow Christians" on their brand new Facebook page).
+You can read more about the book here.

-(And—another sample of the sort of material you're likely to find over at "Grow Christians," here's a recent blog post from them about engaging children in the Bible.)
+And—another sample of the sort of material you're likely to find over at "Grow Christians," here's a blog post from them about engaging children in the Bible.)
 You may also find helpful suggestions and resources at Vibrant Faith at Home.

 The takeaway in all this, as Barrie reminds us, is home is where the transmittal of faith happens, and the other two most significant factors that contribute to kids growing into an adult faith are participation in worship and connection to other adults in the faith community.